Amen! Thank you so much for those encouraging words. Blessings and Peace!

-Here is a prayer to help when you are in this place.
+Here is a prayer to help when you find yourself in this place…

 Dear Heavenly Father,